-Well, we all know that if we want to make money, we have to invest some money to get started.
-Whether it is stocks, mutual funds, a home, a business or any other investment, we need to spend a little to make a lot.
+We all know if we want to make money, we have to invest some to get started.
+Whether it is stocks, mutual funds, a home, or a business, we need to spend a little to make a lot.
 The key is to pick an investment that we can get a good return on for the price we pay for it.

 Home Staging is a marketing tool for selling your home that uses decorating to show off a home’s best features while downplaying its flaws.
 Done right, staging creates an emotional connection between home and buyer, leading to a faster sale at maximum value.